Environment Variables in Linux: How to List, Set & Manage

 printenv | less

-The output will show the first page of the list and then allow you to go further by pressing Space to see the next page or Enter to display the next line:
+The output shows the first page of the list and allows you to go further by pressing Space to see the next page or Enter to display the next line:

 The HOME variable value is the home folder path:

-Alternatively, display the value of a variable by using the echo command.
+You can also display a variable's value with the echo command.
 The syntax is:

 echo $[VARIABLE_NAME]

-To find all the variables containing a certain character string, use the grep command:
+If you want to find all the variables containing a certain character string, pipe the printenv output to the grep command:

 The search output for the USER variable shows the following lines:

-Using the printenv command with grep to look for the USER variable
+Using the printenv command with grep to search for variables containing a string.

 Another command you can use to check environment variables is set.
 However, this command will also include local variables, as well as shell variables and shell functions.